 BOARD OF DIRECTORS

 CYNDY A. MARION — Producing Artistic Director.
 A native New Yorker, Cyndy was named one of nytheatre.com's “People of the Year” for 2007.
 She recently directed the world premiere of her new play YOU ARE PERFECT for WHTC.
-Other WHTC directing credits include: EYES FOR CONSUELA, I CAN'T IMAGINE TOMORROW, 'NIGHT, MOTHER, SUDDENLY LAST SUMMER, CLOTHES FOR A SUMMER HOTEL, SMALL CRAFT WARNINGS, IN THE BAR OF A TOKYO HOTEL, BURIED CHILD, THE LATE HENRY MOSS, STATES OF SHOCK, A LIE OF THE MIND, TRUE WEST and the Workshop productions of HALF and FREEZER DREAMS.
+Other WHTC directing credits include: A PERFECT ANALYSIS GIVEN BY A PARROT, EYES FOR CONSUELA, I CAN'T IMAGINE TOMORROW, 'NIGHT, MOTHER, SUDDENLY LAST SUMMER, CLOTHES FOR A SUMMER HOTEL, SMALL CRAFT WARNINGS, IN THE BAR OF A TOKYO HOTEL, BURIED CHILD, THE LATE HENRY MOSS, STATES OF SHOCK, A LIE OF THE MIND, TRUE WEST and the Workshop productions of HALF and FREEZER DREAMS.
 Other directing credits include: the world premieres of THE BOOK OF LAMBERT and MINA by Obie-winner Leslie Lee (La MaMa E.T.C.), PB&J (NYC International Fringe Festival), LA TURISTA and RED CROSS (Michael Chekhov Theatre Co.), TWISTER WITH AN OCTOPUS and ARTHUR MURRAY TAUGHT ME DANCING IN A HURRY (The Puerto Rican Traveling Theatre), FOOL FOR LOVE and MUD (Brooklyn College), LAST TRAIN TO NIBROC (American Theatre of Actors), 12 ANGRY MEN and FIGHTING THE GORILLA (Riant Theatre) and THE MANDALA (The White Heron Inc.).
 She has directed readings of new plays for WHTC, La MaMa E.T.C., New Dramatists, Theater for the New City, and PRTT.
 Cyndy holds an MFA in Directing from Brooklyn College where she was the 2001 recipient of the Joel Zwick Scholarship in directing.
 She is a member of The Players, The Stage Directors and Choreographers Society and The Dramatists Guild.

-LORETTA HUNT MARION — Director of Marketing & Development.
+LORETTA HUNT MARION — Director of Development.
 Loretta has worked for more than 50 years in publishing at Scholastic Inc., where she currently freelances as a consultant.
 She has served as WHTC's Director of Marketing & Development since 2003 and has been a major force behind the company's expansion.
 Loretta is a member of The Players and sings with Voices of New York and the Original Uptown Sound choral groups.

 VANESSA R. BOMBARDIERI — Managing Director.
 Worked as Dramaturg on WHTC’s YOU ARE PERFECT, EYES FOR CONSUELA, I CAN'T IMAGINE TOMORROW, 'NIGHT, MOTHER, FREEZER DREAMS, SUDDENLY LAST SUMMER, CLOTHES FOR A SUMMER HOTEL and SMALL CRAFT WARNINGS.
 Other WHTC credits include the Lab production of her one-act play EVERYBODY DIES IN FEBRUARY, Director for the staged reading of THE WITCHES’ AVENUE (A EULOGY) by Greg Lemoine and Assistant Director on HALF, also by Greg Lemoine.
 Vanessa worked as Assistant Director on Cyndy A. Marion’s productions of MINA (a new play by Obie-winner Leslie Lee at LaMaMa, E.T.C.) and PB&J (NYC Fringe Festival).
 She also worked as an Associate Producer for Crossing Jamaica Avenue's production of THOUSAND YEARS WAITING at PS 122.
 Directing credits include: Eugene Ionesco's THE PAINTING and her own adaptation of Samuel Beckett's HAPPY DAYS.
 Regional and Summer stock credits include: The Williamstown Theatre Festival, Dorset Theatre Festival and The New Repertory Theatre.
 Vanessa holds a BA in Theatre Directing from Bard College.